 Other comparison sites you might want to try

-Two comparison sites that we regularly recommend to our customers are the government-run EnergyMadeEasy.gov.au and the privately operated WattEver.com.au (who – full disclosure – we have a business relationship with).
-Both sites are free to use, include all electricity plan offers available on the market, and allow you to sort and filter plans by different criteria.
-While neither of them will do all the thinking – or the switching – on your behalf, both are fully worth checking on a regular basis.
+The main comparison site that we regularly recommend to our customers are the government-run EnergyMadeEasy.gov.au.
+It is free to use, include all electricity plan offers available on the market, and allow you to sort and filter plans by different criteria.

 Solar can save you more than switching